In this section

 Returns a Boolean value:

-•true—if this part of the message and its attached parts contain a threat that meets the condition filter;
+•true—if this part of the message and its attached parts contain a threat that meets the filter condition;

-•false—if neither the part of the message nor the attached parts contain a threat that meets the condition filter.
+•false—if this part of the message or its attached parts do not contain a threat that meets the filter condition.

 Examples: